memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 └── prj.conf
 ```

-One thing that you should notice immediately, is that we're using a [CMakeLists.txt](CMakeLists.txt).
-This is because Zephyr's build system is based on [CMake](https://cmake.org/).
-You've read that right: While Zephyr provides its own meta-tool _West_, which uses yet another meta build system _CMake_, which will in turn, e.g., use `make` or `ninja`.
+You should immediately notice that we're using a [CMakeLists.txt](CMakeLists.txt).
+Zephyr's build system is based on [CMake](https://cmake.org/).
+You've read that right: Zephyr provides its own meta-tool _West_, which uses yet another meta build system _CMake_, which will, in turn, e.g., use `make` or `ninja`.

 > **Note:** You can find the complete application skeleton, including some additional comments, in the [`00_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/00_basics).